bellakuhl/Qt-Snake-Game/README.md

 6. Move snake binary to linux image root folder
 7. Run QEMU and login
 8. Navigate to root folder, run "./snake -qws"

+#### To run on different hardware:

+1. Open snake .pro file
+2. Edit last line to use target compiler